thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 Overview
 ---
 The objective of this project is to clone the driving behaviour of a human driver by training a deep neural network to predict the steering angle of a car for a given driving situation, which would enable a car to drive autonomously.
 Udacity provided a [simulator](https://github.com/udacity/self-driving-car-sim) which supports two modes:
-- A **training mode** where a human can steer a car around a pre-defined track.
-During this phase, an image frame representing the current driving environment and the respective steering position is continuously recorded.
+- A **training mode** where a human driver can steer a car around a pre-defined track.
+During this phase, an image frames representing the current driving environment and the respective steering position are continuously recorded.
-- An **autonomous mode** which uses a given deep neural network model to autonomously steer the vehicle.
+- An **autonomous mode** which uses predicted steering angles from a deep neural network model to autonomously steer the vehicle.

-**Note:** *Though the simulator records steering, throttle and brake positions, the current version of the model returns only the steering position. throttle position and brake requests are internally handled with the simulator*
+**Note:** *Though the simulator records steering, throttle and brake positions, the current version of the model returns only the steering position.
+Throttle position, brake requests and speed are internally handled within the simulator*

 ---
 ## Overview of Files